boozallen/sdp-libraries/docs/concepts/unit-testing/faq.md

 ```

 While you can put the exact parameter value in the second parentheses, you can also run arbitrary groovy code inside curly brackets.
-Whether or not it's a "match" depends on if that code returns `true` or `false`.
+If it's a "match" depends on if that code returns `true` or `false`.
 A good example is in [PenetrationTestSpec.groovy](https://github.com/boozallen/sdp-libraries/blob/main/test/owasp_zap/PenetrationTestSpec.groovy#L33).
 Use `it` to get the value of the parameter:
 `1 * getPipelineMock("sh")({it =~ / (zap-cli open-url) Kirk (.+)/})`.